-Easter Sunday in United States
+Easter Sunday in the United States

 Many Christians celebrate Jesus Christ's resurrection on Easter Sunday.
 The Easter date depends on the ecclesiastical approximation of the March equinox.